How to Generate PDF in ASP.NET Using C#

 VB C#

 The accompanying example shows how to translate HTML files with RenderHtmlFileAsPdf.
-In addition, the function which helps to convert HTML pages from the file into a string can take any number of HTML codes.
-We can use the above code to download the PDF file through the click of a button.
+In addition, the function that helps to convert HTML pages from the file into a string can take any number of HTML codes.
+The above code will return data to download the PDF file through the click of a button.

 Below is the sample page created using the ASP.NET MVC.